| Title: | Biplot Analysis for Multivariate Data Using Principal Components |

 Gabriel, K. R. (1971) The biplot graphical display of matrices with application to principal component analysis.
 Biometrika 58, 453–467.

-A didatic matrix of genotypes (rows) and environments (columns) proposed by Weikai Yan and Manjit S. Kang in GGE biplot analysis: a graphical tool for breeders, geneticists, and agronomists.
+A didactic matrix of genotypes (rows) and environments (columns) proposed by Weikai Yan and Manjit S. Kang in GGE biplot analysis: a graphical tool for breeders, geneticists, and agronomists.

 The format is: